mousemove/NEOCryptocurrencyCPP/readme.md

 Functions for work with cryptocurrency neo(https://neo.org/).
 Written in CPP

 I did not find a repository on working with NEO cryptocurrency on GitHub.Com coded with C / C ++, so I decided to create my own.
-Previously, it was all implemented using Qt, now you need to rewrite the code under STD.
+Previously, it was all implemented using Qt+libbitcoin, now you need to rewrite the code under STD.
 Here we go;)

 Now u can use function accountByWIF(std::string wif) for take account data, example: